vippsas/vipps-developers/settlements/README.md

 Settlement reports are available by 12:00 noon.
 The reports are generated around 01-03 at night, but may be delayed due to technical changes, maintenance in various systems, etc.

+**Impoertant:** If a merchant has refunded more money than the sum of payments, so that the balance is negative, Vipps will not create settlement reports.
+Vipps covers the negative balance for a (short) while, but if it persists, Vipps will send an invoice to the merchant to settle the balance.

 ### Daily reports